Adhamxiii/My-Journey-to-Learn-Python/README.md

 Stay tuned for more as I continue to enhance my Python skills and explore new concepts!

+### Lesson 3: Joining Data with Pandas

+In Lesson 3, I've delved into the art of joining and merging data using pandas.
+This lesson covers:
+- Basic data merging with inner joins and one-to-many relationships.
+- Merging multiple DataFrames effectively and handling different join types.
+- Advanced techniques such as filtering joins and merging ordered/time-series data.

+Stay tuned for more lessons as I continue my journey to master Python programming!

 ## How to Use This Repository

 - Each lesson will be documented in its own folder.